mrhrifat/javascript/README.md

 ## ES6 / ECMAScript 6

 ECMAScript 2015 or ES2015 is a significant update to the JavaScript programming language.
 It is the first major update to the language since ES5 which was standardized in 2009.
 Therefore, ES2015 is often called ES6.
+JavaScript ES6 brings new syntax and new awesome features to make your code more modern and more readable.
+It allows you to write less code and do more.
+ES6 introduces us to many great features like arrow functions, template strings, class destruction, Modules and more.

 **Note:** To follow this ES6 tutorial, you should have a good knowledge of JavaScript up to ES5.